 - Spanish for Healthcare Professionals

 - Spanish for Law and Justice Practitioners

+Each certificate consists of three core courses beyond the elementary Spanish sequence, with at least one core Spanish for the Professions course.
 Additional specialized training beyond the required SPA 101-103 language sequence will help to linguistically and culturally equip our students to work in professional sectors with a growing number of Spanish speakers.
-Classes that focus on specialized professional vocabulary will equip heritage speakers (students who speak Spanish at home) with the writing skills and professional vocabulary to help them become bilingual and bicultural professionals.
-The courses will also help non-native speakers to develop the linguistic and intercultural skills to build their language skills and professional vocabulary to become culturally responsive practitioners in psychology and counseling, healthcare, business, law, and criminal justice.
+Classes focusing on specialized professional vocabulary will equip heritage speakers (students who speak Spanish at home) with the writing skills and professional vocabulary to help them become bilingual and bicultural professionals.
+The courses will also help non-native speakers to develop linguistic and intercultural skills to build their language skills and professional vocabulary to become culturally responsive practitioners.